-His teachings combine transformation through integration of trauma, somatic sensitization, advanced meditative practice, and a deepening understanding of culture processes.
-Since 2004, Thomas’ leading-edge work has spread worldwide through workshops, multi-year training programs and online courses.
+His teachings combine transformation through the integration of trauma, somatic sensitization, advanced meditative practice, and a deepening understanding of cultural processes.
+Since 2004, Thomas’ leading-edge work has spread worldwide through workshops, multi-year training programs, and online courses.
 The non-profit ‘Celebrate Life Festival‘ brings together more than 1,200 people every year and has showcased a wide network of experts in various disciplines, through dialogue and exchange.
 In 2008 Thomas founded the ‘Academy of Inner Science’.
 This provided a framework for dialogue between the inner science of consciousness and the external scientific-academic exploration of life.

 Over the years Thomas has also organized several major healing events, aimed at healing the Holocaust’s cultural shadows.
 Thousands of Germans and Israelis have been brought together through these processes.
 In 2016 Thomas and his wife Yehudit founded the non-profit ‘Pocket Project‘, with the aim of exploring collective trauma and shadow work and integrating this through large-scale group processes.
 A global organization has been launched, intended to research and explore specific aspects of local traumatization.
 This applies both to past traumas and also to current conflict zones.
 Thomas was born in Austria in 1971 and now lives in Tel Aviv, Israel, with his wife, the Israeli artist Yehudit Sasportas and their daughter Eliya.

 Interview recorded 8/18/2013

 Video and audio below.
 Audio also available as a Podcast.